michellel0/vote-econ/README.md

 The RMarkdown code is attached to the main branch.
 The PDF results are attached as well.

+This code was submitted as a part of a final project for POLI 381 at UNC-Chapel Hill, taught by Dr. Alexander Sahn in the Political Science Department.

 **Data**

 - MIT Election Lab: State-level presidential vote shares (1972-2020)